 The When specifies the exact user action the product manager will be testing.
 Example: Adding an item to the cart is a user action.

-The result is what the product manager is expecting to happen when the user action takes place.
+The Result is what the product manager is expecting to happen when the user action takes place.

-BONUS: Including this information in a ticket provides engineers with enough detail to estimate the unit of work, while also addressing how it will be tested.
+Including this information in a ticket provides engineers with enough detail to estimate the unit of work, while also addressing how it will be tested.

 To explore what a testable ticket looks like, we’ll return to our example user journey: